pedro-hfo/Doctrine-encryption/README.md

         "driver": "pdo_pgsql"
     }` to the values chosen for your database.

+## Vault setup
-* Now install vault:
+* Install vault:
     * `wget -O- https://apt.releases.hashicorp.com/gpg | sudo gpg --dearmor -o /usr/share/keyrings/hashicorp-archive-keyring.gpg`
     * `echo "deb [signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] https://apt.releases.hashicorp.com $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/hashicorp.list`
     * `sudo apt update `
     * `sudo apt install vault`

 * And start a dev server: `vault server -dev`
+* Now in another terminal screen, export the vault address `export VAULT_ADDR='http://127.0.0.1:8200'`
+* Write the policies in the vault-policies folder
+    * `vault policy write manage_approle vault-policies/manage_approle.hcl` - Policy needed to create a secretId and check the roleId
+    * `vault policy write php_app_secrets vault-policies/php_app_secrets.hcl` - Policy that gives the app role we are going to create permission to manage the secrets in the secret/data/phpapp/ path

+* Enable AppRole: `vault auth enable approle`
+* Create a new app role called php_app that uses the php_app_secrets policy: `vault write auth/approle/role/php_app token_policies="php_app_secrets"`
+* Create a token to be used by the app to create a new secretId on demand: `vault token create -policy=manage_approle`
-* On the response after launching the server, there should be a line like `Root Token: hvs.rveKCwef2HSPS3ej3UCV3mSU`, change the vaultToken in config.php to this token.
+    * In the response there should be a line like `token                hvs.CAESIBg6R-hBJqgVH1Ijs9bsWy3_JK4Q5pjnap3_kTnEhSbOGh4KHGh2cy5BS0Z6VHZGckhrR0RPaHdRalZoUEw4UGw`
-* Then use that token to login to vault
-    * Set VAULT_ADDR env variable: `export VAULT_ADDR='http://127.0.0.1:8200'`
-    * Login to vault `vault login hvs.rveKCwef2HSPS3ej3UCV3mSU`
+    * Export this token as an environment variable on the session that will run the php scripts: `export VAULT_TOKEN=hvs.CAESIBg6R-hBJqgVH1Ijs9bsWy3_JK4Q5pjnap3_kTnEhSbOGh4KHGh2cy5BS0Z6VHZGckhrR0RPaHdRalZoUEw4UGw`
+* Now retrieve the role_id, this can be done in two ways:
+    * From the cli: `vault read auth/approle/role/php_app/role-id`
+    * Using a http request with the token retrieved earlier: `curl --header "X-Vault-Token: hvs.CAESIBg6R-hBJqgVH1Ijs9bsWy3_JK4Q5pjnap3_kTnEhSbOGh4KHGh2cy5BS0Z6VHZGckhrR0RPaHdRalZoUEw4UGw"      $VAULT_ADDR/v1/auth/approle/role/php_app/role-id | jq -r ".data"`
+* In config.php, replace the roleId for the roleId returned in the last step.
-* After logging in to vault, write the db connection values in db-secrets.json to vault: `vault write secret/data/phpapp/database-config @db-secrets.json`.
+* Write the db connection values in db-secrets.json to vault: `vault write secret/data/phpapp/database-config @db-secrets.json`.
 If you change the vaultDbSecretsPath in config.php, remember to change this command accordingly.